Application of Monel Alloy Sheet

 View detailsSearch the whole station

-When purchasing structural steel for construction or industrial projects, understanding the differences between S235, S275, and S355 grades is essential.
-These grades are defined under the EN 10025 standard and represent the most widely used materials in buildings, bridges, offshore structures, and heavy machinery.
+Structural steel grades S235, S275, and S355 are defined under the EN 10025 standard and represent the most widely used materials in buildings, bridges, offshore structures, and heavy machinery.

-This page provides a comparison of S235 yield strength, S275 yield strength, and S355 yield strength, along with their chemical composition, mechanical properties, and equivalent standards in ASTM, JIS, and other specifications.
+This guide provides a practical comparison of S235 vs S275 vs S355, including yield strength, tensile strength, chemical composition, mechanical properties, and equivalents in ASTM, JIS, and GB standards.
+It focuses on technical performance rather than procurement or cost.

 The designation system in EN 10025 is straightforward: